i-a-n/unionjkl/_posts/2016-11-30-finnegans-wake.markdown

 <img src="https://union.io/images/repo/20161205-06--6cc65e.jpg" class="full" alt="Wake vs a Markov generator">
 <span class="caption text-muted">I have honestly lost my note on which passage is which; I really don’t know which is Joyce and which is Markov-generated.</span>

+<p>And thirdly, just because I can’t tell the difference between the two about 80% of the time, that doesn’t mean no one can.
+There might be literary students who can tell the difference a vast majority of the time.
+And, even though that shouldn’t affect my personal opinion on the work, it certainly means more learned academics might reach a vastly different conclusion that I do, even with the same data.</p>

 <p>In the end, I have to admit my opinion on <i>Wake</i> has changed because of this.
 I’m willing to accept now, fully, that its internal cohesiveness is no more difficult to generate than nonsense.
 But, my admiration for it, and certainly for Joyce, has actually appreciated.</p>